Magnetic Field Detection Using a Two-Qubit System Under Noisy Heisenberg Interaction: Dynamics in absence of magnetic field

 Substituting the explicit form of the initial state \( \rho(0) = |\psi(0)\rangle \langle \psi(0)| \), where \( |\psi(0)\rangle = |+-\rangle \), and applying the time evolution operator, we obtain the following evolved density matrix:

 This resulting density matrix describes the system's state after evolving under the exchange Hamiltonian \( H_{EX} \) for a time \( t \), in the absence of any noise.
 It represents the "ideal" case where no errors are present.
 However, in practical scenarios, the coupling strength \( J \) is not fixed but subject to fluctuations due to noise, as discussed in section~\ref{noise}.
 To account for this, we consider the noise-affected coupling strength \( J \) as a random variable distributed according to a Gaussian distribution with mean \( J_0 \) and standard deviation \( \epsilon \).
 To understand the impact of this noise, we compute the average time-evolved density matrix \( \overline{\rho(t)} \) by averaging over all possible values of \( J \), weighted by the probability density function \( f(J|J_0,\epsilon) \).
 The average density matrix is given by:

-After performing this integration for all the entries of the density matrix $\overline{\rho(t)}$, the average time-evolved density matrix, which incorporates the effect of the noise, is found to be:
+{Without loss of generality and for simplicity in calculations, we set \( J_0 = 1 \).} After performing this integration for all the entries of the density matrix ${\rho(t)}$, the average time-evolved density matrix, which incorporates the effect of the noise, is found to be:

 We then calculate the $l_1$-norm: